Trump touts House Intel findings of 'no evidence of collusion' between campaign, Russia

 “We disagree with the Intelligence Community’s position that Putin favored Trump,” Conaway told Fox News.
 He said he had “no contact” with the White House during the probe.

-The majority staff on the committee is expected to send the draft report to the minority staff, led by ranking member Adam Schiff, D-Calif., on Tuesday.
+The majority staff on the committee is expected to send the draft report to the minority staff on Tuesday.
 Once the draft report is adopted by committee Democrats, the report will be submitted to the intelligence community for a declassification review, and following that process, it will be released to the public, officials said, though the timeline at this point is unknown.

 “The report’s completion will signify the closure of one chapter in the Committee’s robust oversight of the threat posed by Moscow—which began well before the investigation and will continue thereafter,” Conaway said.